i Overview of the US healthcare system

 i The Federal Anti-Kickback Statute

 The Anti-Kickback Statute prohibits any person from 'knowingly and wilfully' paying, offering, soliciting or receiving any remuneration, directly or indirectly, overtly or covertly, in cash or in kind, in exchange for or to induce the referral of, any item or service covered by a federal healthcare programme, or in exchange for arranging for or recommending purchasing, leasing or ordering any good, facility, service or item covered by a federal healthcare programme, including Medicare and Medicaid.
 Violation of the Anti-Kickback Statute is punishable by a US$25,000 fine, imprisonment for up to five years or both, and may subject a violator to civil monetary penalties as well.
 Moreover, violation of the Anti-Kickback Statute is also grounds for exclusion from participation in the Medicare and Medicaid programmes and other federal healthcare programmes.
 The ACA amended the Anti-Kickback Statute to provide that items or services resulting from a violation of the Anti-Kickback Statute can constitute false claims for the purposes of the False Claims Act (FCA), discussed below.
 Thus, violations of the Anti-Kickback Statute can also lead to substantial civil liability under the FCA.
+Several US states have 'all payor' anti-kickback statutes, punishing similar activities when commercial payors are involved.

 The Anti-Kickback Statute is an intent-based statute.
 Consequently, whether an arrangement violates the statute depends on the facts and circumstances of a particular arrangement and, more specifically, whether the parties entered into the arrangement with the intent to induce referrals.
 Further, the Anti-Kickback Statute contains several exceptions.
 Given the breadth of the Anti-Kickback Statute, Congress authorised HHS to promulgate regulatory safe harbours that would provide additional guidance regarding arrangements that are not subject to the Anti-Kickback Statute.
 There are a number of regulatory safe harbours, covering arrangements such as recruitments, electronic health records subsidies, discounts and certain investment interests.